 If we are working with analog signals, is very common that we will need an analog level for set an offset if we are working with a bipolar signal, or maybe we will need an analog level to set a threshold.
 In these cases, the theory says that we will need a digital to analog converter, or DAC.
 DACs are integrated circuits that outputs an analog voltage according the digital value that we send from a digital IC like an FPGA or a DSP.
 In the market there are many types of DAC, and according the speed we need, or the accuracy needed in the analog value, we will choose the correct DAC that fits all our requirements.

-In cases that the analog signal that we can obtain will be a low frequency signal or a DC signal, the most cheap method that we can use comes from the communication world, and is based in modulate the signal in order to obtain from a digital signal, an analog signal.
+In cases where the analog signal that we can obtain will be a low-frequency signal or a DC signal, the cheapest method that we can use comes from the communication world, and is based in modulate the signal to obtain from a digital signal, an analog signal.
 The modulation that we will use is named Pulse Width Modulation (PWM).

-When we modulate a signal, we will add to the original signal a significantly amount of harmonics.
-In the next frequency spectrum we can see the harmonics when we modulate a 50Hz signal with a 2000 Hz square signal using PWM.
+When we modulate a signal, we will add to the original signal a significant amount of harmonics.
+In the next frequency spectrum, we can see the harmonics when we modulate a 50Hz signal with a 2000 Hz square signal using PWM.

 At this point, the solution is easy, and we have no one but two different solutions.
 The first one is to increase the PWM frequency several decades above the cutoff frequency of the filter, but this have another problem, the resolution.
 I will show you in the next figure.

-Since increasing the PWM frequency seems not a good option in many cases, to improve the quality of the DC signal generated, we can design the RC filter in order to decrease the cut off frequency as many as we need, making sure that the interesting band has no attenuation.
-This option will be interesting in many cases, but decrease the cut off frequency of the filter, also will increase the settling time, and this handicap can make that the changing of the offset that we are generating will be late, so the signal can be clipped.
+Since increasing the PWM frequency seems not a good option in many cases, to improve the quality of the DC signal generated, we can design the RC filter in order to decrease the cut-off frequency as much as we need, making sure that the interesting band has no attenuation.
+This option will be interesting in many cases, but decrease the cut-off frequency of the filter, also will increase the settling time, and this handicap can make that the change of the offset that we are generating will be late, so the signal can be clipped.

 To overcome these limitations, the EDN web page published a very interesting solution.
-The solution is based on adding a second PWM signal that is the negated of the original, and pass this signal through a high pass filter.
-Then, the new signal and the original will be added and filtered with a low pass filter.
+The solution is based on adding a second PWM signal that is the negated of the original and passing this signal through a high pass filter.
+Then, the new signal and the original will be added and filtered with a low-pass filter.
 The idea was to add the inverse of the ripple to the filtered signal, in order to reduce the ripple in the output signal.

-In the second test I have changed the value of the RC filter to configure the cut off frequency at 417Hz, the same frequency as the high pass filter.
-IN this case, we can see that the ripple is reduced when we are using only the low pass filter, that is what we have to expect since we are attenuating harder the high frequency harmonics.
+In the second test I changed the value of the RC filter to configure the cut-off frequency at 417Hz, the same frequency as the high pass filter.
+IN this case, we can see that the ripple is reduced when we are using only the low pass filter, that is what we have to expect since we are attenuating harder the high-frequency harmonics.
 When the high pass branch is connected, we can see how the ripple is quite reduced.
 This is the best case that I get.